 This major is an interdisciplinary degree that integrates biblical principles with business principles to prepare students in the area of international business.
 With knowledge of cross-cultural principles, a student in this major is enabled to enter limited access countries with a marketable skill.
 This could be as a mission field business manager, developing micro-enterprises, or serving as international workers with a multinational business or another organization requiring these skills.
 The graduate with this degree could help develop economically viable community projects that would enhance the living standard of the community and financial resources to aid the local and worldwide community.
 This degree establishes the international worker in an acceptable role in communities that disparage professional religious workers.

-- Gaining a basic understanding of the subject to identify and recall key facts, terms, and methods as well as concepts and theories necessary to conduct cross-cultural business and international trade (IDEA 1) - Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures necessary to interpret cross-cultural business settings for ministry purposes (IDEA 2) - Learning to apply course material (to improve thinking, problem solving, and decisions) in cross-cultural business settings to enable more effective ministry (IDEA 3) - Developing skills, competencies, and points of view needed by professionals to understand an unfamiliar business setting in a diverse culture (IDEA 4) - Developing ethical reasoning and decision making in order to contextualize Biblical values into another cultural setting (IDEA 10)
+- Learning fundamental principles, generalizations, or theories necessary to interpret cross-cultural business settings for ministry purposes (IDEA 2) - Learning to apply course material in cross-cultural business settings to enable more effective ministry (IDEA 3) - Developing skills, competencies, and points of view needed by professionals to understand an unfamiliar business settings in a diverse culture (IDEA 4) - Developing a clearer understanding of, and commitment to, personal Biblical values in order to contextualize those values into another cultural setting (IDEA 10)